shamsula/NamelessApp/README.md

 Runs tests using Cypress

-I have added some UI and API tests - they should suffice for now.
+I have added some UI Integration and API tests - they should suffice for now.

 Note: UI Tests are no longer being actively maintained.
 I may come back to this years later. 🤷